Johnston Parish, New Brunswick

-Johnston Parish is a civil parish in Queens County, New Brunswick, Canada.
+Johnston Parish is a geographic parish in Queens County, New Brunswick, Canada.

-For governance purposes it is divided between the village of Cambridge-Narrows and the local service district of the parish of Johnston, both of which are members of Regional Service Commission 8 (RSC8).
+Prior to the 2023 governance reform, for governance purposes it was divided between the village of Cambridge-Narrows and the local service district of the parish of Johnston, both of which were members of Kings Regional Service Commission (RSC8).

 Origin of name

 The parish was named in honour of Hugh Johnston Jr., MLA for Queens County and member of the Executive Council at the time.
 Johnston's father Hugh preceded him as MLA from Saint John County and died there in 1829.

 History

 Johnston was erected in 1839 from Wickham Parish.

 In 1852 part of Johnston was included in the newly erected Cambridge Parish.

 In 1856 the boundary with Cambridge Parish was altered.